Posted in: Uncategorized

 AARP life insurance rates are grossly overpriced.
-Now, I am not saying that AARP is bad nor the insurance company that sells the insurance for AARP, which is New York Life, but the insurance they call NYLAARP offers one size fits all overpriced no medical qualification products that consumers need more education on prior to purchasing.
-For this reason, we have posted several company reviews such as Primerica Life Insurance, New York Life Insurance or Banner Life for your review before making your final decision.
+Now, I am not saying that AARP is bad nor the insurance company that sells the insurance for AARP, which is New York Life, but the insurance they call NYLAARP offers one-size-fits-all, overpriced, no-medical-qualification products that consumers need more education on prior to purchasing.

-4. Find an Independent Broker: If every consumer knew that an independent life insurance broker is free and can help shop rates from most carriers, then insurance brokers would be every consumer’s best friend!
-Now I am kidding, with the best friend stuff, but seriously I am a broker, I shop 50 + companies to find the best deals for my clients.
-I can’t speak about how other brokers operate but I have no bias.
+Now, I am kidding with the best friend stuff, but seriously – I am a broker, I shop 50 + companies to find the best deals for my clients.
+I can’t speak about how other brokers operate, but I have no bias.
 I want to get my clients the best deal with the best company.
 Now that you know so much, why haven’t we spoken yet?